Proclamation of Indonesian Independence

 The Proclamation of Indonesian Independence (Proklamasi Kemerdekaan Indonesia, or simply Proklamasi) was read at 10:00 Tokyo Standard Time on Friday, 17 August 1945 in Jakarta.
 The declaration marked the start of the diplomatic and armed resistance of the Indonesian National Revolution, fighting against the forces of the Netherlands and pro-Dutch civilians, until the latter officially acknowledged Indonesia's independence in 1949.
 The document was signed by Sukarno and Mohammad Hatta, who were appointed president and vice-president respectively the following day.

-The date of the Proclamation of Indonesian Independence was made a public holiday by a government decree issued on 18 June 1946.
+The date of the Proclamation of Indonesian Independence was made a public holiday by a government decree issued on 18 June 1946..
+On 14 June 2023, the Netherlands recognised 17 August 1945 as Indonesian independence day, while still maintaining that the official transfer of sovereignty took place in 1949.

 Background

 The beginnings of the independence movement

 In 1918, the Dutch authorities in the Dutch East Indies established a partly-elected People's Council, the Volksraad, which for the first time gave Indonesian nationalists a voice.
 Meanwhile, Indonesian students studying in the Netherlands formed the Perhimpoenan Indonesia, or Indonesian Association.
 Among its leaders were future Indonesian vice-president Mohammad Hatta and future prime minister Sutan Sjahrir.
 In September 1927, Hatta and other members were arrested for inciting resistance to Dutch authority in the East Indies, but thanks to a rousing defense speech by Hatta, they were acquitted.
 Back in the East Indies, in 1927, nationalist and future Indonesian president Sukarno turned his study club into the Indonesian Nationalist Association, which in May 1928 became the Indonesian National Party (PNI).
 The party aimed to achieve Indonesian independence through mass-based non-cooperation with the authorities.
 In October 1928, the representatives at a Youth Congress held in Batavia, the capital, adopted the ideals of one motherland, Indonesia; one nation, the nation of Indonesia; and one language, the Indonesian language.
 This expression of national unity was a reaction to the older generation, which tended to identify with their region or ethnicity, and subsequently became known as the Youth Pledge.